robertthewolf/uncharted/src/pages/packages/the-wild-carpathians.md

 * 1 x night Accommodation in Cluj-Napoca
 * 7 x breakfast
 * Transportation within the tour
-* 'Airport transfer '
+* Airport transfer
-* 'Professional English speaking guides/mountain rangers '
+* Professional English speaking guides/mountain rangers
-* > \-
-  > Uncharted Team group leader that will assist you throughout the tour
+* Uncharted Team group leader that will assist you throughout the tour (English speaking)
-  > (English speaking)
 * Activities highlighted in the itinerary
 * Entry fees to the objectives within the tour
-* > \-
-  > This adventure is a package deal; therefore, it provides you with coverage
-  > from Travel Guarantee Fund (Rejsegarantifonden)
+* This adventure is a package deal; therefore, it provides you with coverage from Travel Guarantee Fund (Rejsegarantifonden)
 * Cancellation

 ## What is not included in the price?